Various containers

 my_list.append(5) # capacity: 8 (out of space, doubles capacity)

-This approach is called a Dynamic Array.
+This is called a Dynamic Array.

-Fast Operations (O(1) - constant time)
+Fast operations (O(1) -- constant time):

 # Index access